 ‘The Monkey’ is rightly cherished by fans of New Orleans r’n’b, and all progressive-thinking primates, but it is also one of the great one chord songs.
 I’m a connoisseur of songs that employ just one chord.
 It’s song stripped back to the primal essentials: defiant, unprettified, no hiding behind the sweet attractions of chord changes, modulation or whatever.
 ‘The Monkey’, with its superlative guitar riff and sneering growl of a vocal, never deviates from the hook it establishes at the start, because it doesn’t need to.
 The unambiguity of the message demands it.

 One chord songs are a rarity, though that’s particular to Western music.
-In other cultures, notably India, the notion of chords is a irrelvance.
-A raga is all about variations within a particular motif or set of motifs (the 1980s pop hit, ‘Ever So Lonely‘, by Anglo-Indian group Monsoon, is a rare example of a one-chord song whose roots lie in Indian tradition).
-The drone of much of the world’s folk music sustains a sound and a feeling, without the need to progress through any chordal progression.
+In other cultures, notably India, the notion of chords is an irrelvance.
+A raga is all about variations within a particular motif or set of motifs (the 1980s pop hit, ‘Ever So Lonely‘, by Anglo-Indian group Monsoon, is a rare example of a one-chord pop song whose roots lie in Indian tradition).
+The drone of much of the world’s folk music sustains a sound and a feeling, without the need for any chordal progression.

 Many come out of the Blues.
 John Lee Hooker, as the pre-eminent master of the form, on the rare occasions when he drifts into a second chord seems almost to have done so by mistake (listen to ‘Boogie Chillen‘ for example).
 In Hooker’s songs, as with Dave Bartholomew’s ‘The Monkey’ and other blues-based recording, it is all about the riff, where the ear ends wanting only more of the same without any escape into variation.